 The review has regrettably but consistently evidenced no understanding of the larger meaning of physical error, of error statistics, of confidence intervals, or of standard error analysis in physics.
-This overwhelming lack ramifies throughout the review, and in and of itself removes all critical force.
+This overwhelming ignorance ramifies throughout the review.
+These errors are fatal.
+They remove all critical force from the review.